 - We were using Plated right before we started HelloFresh.
 Their offerings were just as delicious, but a little bit fancier and a tad bit more involved.
 What I really did like about Plated, though, was you could get 2, 3 or 4 servings for each meal instead of just 2 or 4, which is the case with HelloFresh.
 When my mom was staying with us last year helping with Adeline it was nice to be able to cook specifically for three people.
 Customer service was also top notch with Plated.
 They were quick to give credit on our account if anything went wrong.

 Want to give HelloFresh a go?
-If so, you can use this link to get $40 off your first order.
+If so, you can use this link to get $110 off your first couple of boxes.
 If you try it, come back and let me know what you think!